HuiningYuan/BILLIE/README.md

 # BILLIE
-A Pytorch implementation of Bi-level Identification of Equations (coming soon)

 This is a primitive sample code for the paper "Bi-level identification of complex dynamical systems through reinforcement learning" for initial submitting.
 A more mature version of BILLIE will be publicly available on github after the paper is accepted.